StrangeTcy/strangetcy.github.io/_posts/2026-09-11-long-trajectory-is-not-necessarily-deep-reasoning.md

 This may look pedantic.

-It matters because the same machine can be easy under one query and substantially harder under another.
+It [m-word] because the same machine can be easy under one query and substantially harder under another.

-It can be easy with a closed form and awkward without one.

-It can be fully observable or partially observable.

-It can be given as an explicit transition table or as a compact program.
+It can be easy with a closed form and awkward without one; it can be fully observable or partially observable, it can be given as an explicit transition table or as a compact program.

 It can be presented as a flat state vector or as source code that generates another source.